-Typical Blood in the Stool
+Typical Blood in Stool Concerns

 As you get closer to the age of 50, and especially past age 45, you should be aware of your colon and digestive health.
 Recently, doctors have urged patients to have their first colonoscopy at the age of 45 rather than 50, to help catch colorectal cancer and other problems early.
 It’s likely that your gastroenterologist will perform various tests to maintain your GI health.
 If (visible) blood in the stool is found, it could be for several reasons: